 You also don't get to see other Tile users or their devices, so you can't use this to locate people or their tagged stuff - it's all securely happening in the background.
 You just get an email and a notification in your Tile app, telling you were it was found and giving you directions to that place.

 The net result is that if you leave a Tile-tagged device in a bar or restaurant, for example, you'll be able to get a location on it after you've left thanks to other Tile users.
-Equally, once you're back in that location, you can connect to that device and ring the alarm so you can locate your device.
+Equally, once you're back in that location, your phone will connect to that device and ring the alarm so you can locate it.

 What about Tile Premium?